We answer some of your Frequently Asked Questions about the SI Leeds Literary Prize.

 Q: Why does the Prize exist?

 A: The Prize exists to act as a loudspeaker for Black and Asian women’s voices, enabling fresh and original literary voices from a group disproportionately under-represented in mainstream literary culture to reach new audiences.
-In addition to providing a platform for these new voices, a key part of the Prize’s ethos is to support our shortlisted writers through a package of speaking events, network development, training and mentoring to enable them to fulfil their potential.
+In addition to providing a platform for these new voices, a key part of the Prize’s ethos is to support our longlisted and shortlisted writers through a package of speaking events, network development, training and mentoring to support them in fulfilling their potential.

 Q: Who is the Prize for?